A quick and easy recipe for non-dairy chewy cookies with apple, honey and cinnamon. The perfect cookies for Rosh Hashanah and fall season.

 Because the cookies are non-dairy, you can enjoy them during the holiday meal as well.
 I used coconut oil as a good replacement for butter which is usually used in many cookie recipes.
 I like to use purified / refined coconut oil that has no coconut flavor at all, I don’t think these Apple Honey Cookies would have ended up so good if there was a coconut flavor to them.

-For more holiday recipes, be sure to check out my Jewish holiday recipe page.
+For more Rosh Hashanah recipes, be sure to check out my Rosh Hashanah recipe index.

 Here is the recipe for these easy and yummy Honey Apple cookies: